-Recent CEPF-funded work at KT by Mlup Baitong and at BPL by Chamroien Chiet Khmer (CCK) will be completed in June 2010 and both projects have recognised that longer term project activities are required to ensure the sustainable conservation of the sites for Sarus Cranes.
-We will work with Mlup Baitong, CCK and a third organisation, the Cambodian Institute for Research and Rural Development (CIRD), to build on the activities undertaken under these projects.
-It is hoped that CEPF funding will be secured for four coordinated projects, led by each project partner, as soon as possible to ensure a smooth transition of project activity.
-These projects will deliver the following:
+Recent CEPF-funded work by WWT at both sites and at AP by Mlup Baitong and at BPL by Chamroen Chiet Khmer (CCK) was completed in July 2013.
+We will work with Mlup Baitong, CCK and other partners as appropriate to avail the project of appropriate technical expertise, to build on the activities undertaken under these projects.
+It is hoped that CEPF funding will be secured for three coordinated projects, led by each project partner, as soon as possible to ensure a smooth transition of project activity.
+These projects are as follows:

-WWT - Overall coordinating role among the four projects.
-Will directly support management structures and activities at both of the sites and build capacity among partners.
+WWT - Embedding Sustainable Community Management Practices at key Sarus Crane Wetlands in the Cambodian Lower Mekong - Overall coordinating role among the three projects.
+Will directly support management structures and activities at both of the sites and build capacity among partners, establish and manage participatory learning and action.
+Provision of expert technical advice on sustainable wetland management, wetland ecosystem assessment, sustainable tourism.
 Three year project.

-Mlup Baitong - Will undertake awareness raising, community activities to support protection of the site and livelihood support activities in KT and support the establishment of community organisations.
+Mlup Baitong - Embedding Sustainable Community Management Practices at key Sarus Crane Wetlands in the Cambodian Lower Mekong - Environment and livelihood improvements at AP Sarus Crane Reserve - Will undertake awareness raising, community activities to support protection of the site and livelihood support activities in AP and support the establishment of community organisations (including CBET group and sustainable farming partnerships with WWT).
 Three year project.